 Because they were a traditional Christmas dish in the Champsaur valley of the Haute Alpes, tourtons des Alpes were nicknamed the coussins du petit Jésus (‘baby Jesus’s pillows’).
 Now people like them year round.

-They are a light version of fried ravioli and can have either a savoury (potato, spinach, goat cheese or meat) or sweet (apple, prunes, raspberry and blueberry) filling.
+They are a light version of fried ravioli and can have either a savoury (potato, spinach, goat cheese or meat) or sweet (apple, prunes, raspberry or blueberry) filling.
 The savoury ones often appear on a charcuterie platter.

-They are so popular there is a boutique, Le Tourton des Alpes dedicated to them in Theus, which sells them all across the area.
+They are so popular that there is a boutique, Le Tourton des Alpes dedicated to them in Theus, which sells them all across the area.